m328pb/ssd1306/README.md

 DEV_ERR will stop any further communication attempts.
-When COM_ERR is detected, the lib will re-send data (10 times max). protocol() expose all methods from communication class if present.
+When COM_ERR is detected, the lib will re-send data (10 times max). get() expose all methods from communication class if present.
 This protocol works "out of the box": [I2C](https:/github.com/m328pb/i2c).

 ## notes